 The settlor, with one exception, may mandate that the trust property pass to a noncharitable beneficiary upon failure of a particular charitable purpose.
 Responding to concerns about the clogging of title and other administrative problems caused by remote default provisions upon failure of a charitable purpose, subsection (b) invalidates a gift over to a noncharitable beneficiary upon failure of a particular charitable purpose unless the trust property is to revert to a living settlor or fewer than 21 years have elapsed since the trust's creation.
+For purposes of subsection (b)(2), the date of a charitable remainder trust's creation is the date the interests of the noncharitable beneficiaries terminate.
 Subsection (b) will not apply to a charitable lead trust, under which a charity receives payments for a term certain with a remainder to a noncharity.
 In the case of a charitable lead trust, the settlor's particular charitable purpose does not fail upon completion of the specified trust term and distribution of the remainder to the noncharity.
 Upon completion of the specified trust term, the settlor's particular charitable purpose has instead been fulfilled.
 For a discussion of the reasons for a provision such as subsection (b), see Ronald Chester, Cy Pres of Gift Over: The Search for Coherence in Judicial Reform of Failed Charitable Trusts, 23 Suffolk U. L. Rev. 41 (1989).

 The doctrine of cy pres is applied not only to trusts, but also to other types of charitable dispositions, including those to charitable corporations.
 This section does not control dispositions made in nontrust form.
 However, in formulating rules for such dispositions, the courts often refer to the principles governing charitable trusts, which would include this Code.
+See Restatement of Charitable Nonprofit Organizations § 3.02, Comment g, recognizing and approving the application of cy pres "not only to charitable trusts but also to gifts to charities established in the corporate or other nontrust form."
+Under longstanding and prevailing law, it would be incorrect to say, as the court did in dictum in Williams v.
+City of Kuttawa, 466 S.W.3d 505, 511 (Ky.
+App.
+2015), that the "application of the cy pres doctrine is inappropriate" merely "because no trust exists."

-For the definition of charitable purpose, see Section 405(a).
-Pursuant to Sections 405(c) and 410(b), a petition requesting a court to enforce a charitable trust or to apply cy pres may be maintained by a settlor.
+For the definition of charitable purpose, see § 405(a).
+Pursuant to §§ 405(c) and 410(b), a petition requesting a court to enforce a charitable trust or to apply cy pres may be maintained by a settlor.
 Such actions can also be maintained by a cotrustee, the state attorney general, or by a person having a special interest in the charitable disposition.
-See Restatement (Second) of Trusts Section 391 (1959).
+See Restatement (Second) of Trusts § 391 (1959).